-Note: This feature is not available in the GUI and requires Episode API Support.
-For more information see the Episode Advanced User's Guide.
+Note: This feature is available in both the Episode CLI and in the GUI client with the Episode Engine license.
+For CLI details, see the Episode Advanced User's Guide.

 Select a sequence of JPEG images as an input format for conversion to video.
 RGB 32-bit is supported.